avwede/Airgap-AWX-On-K3s/README.md

 ```sh
 kubectl create namespace awx
 ```

 4. Create a secret to pull the dependencies from your GitLab container registry
 ```sh
 sudo kubectl create secret docker-registry awx-puller --docker-server=<my-server-registry> --docker-username=<my-username> --docker-password=<my-password> -n awx
 ```

+5. Edit your /roles/installer/defaults/main.yml file to point your images to your GitLab registry instead of quay.io and docker.
+Ensure that your image_pull_secret is set to awx-puller.

-5. Run the makefile in the awx-operator repository folder
+6. Run the makefile in the awx-operator repository folder
 ```sh
 make deploy
 ```

-6. Add the imagePullSecrets spec to your deployment yaml and add all image paths to your container registry
+7. Add the imagePullSecrets spec to your deployment yaml and add all image paths to your container registry
 ```sh
 kubectl edit deployment -o yaml -n awx
 ```